 The best iPad keyboards can transform your tablet into a fully functioning alternative to a laptop, especially if you have one of Apple's latest models, like the 9th generation iPad or the 5th generation 12.9-inch iPad Pro.
 Add in the excellent Apple Pencil, and you've got a complete machine for creative work of all kinds as well as for general work and browsing.

 Choosing a keyboard for the iPad isn't always straightforward, however.
 You need to decide whether you want a case with an integrated keyboard or whether a standalone will do the job?
 And what about a trackpad too and mechanical keyboard switches?
 Our guide below aims to help you decide We'll round up the best iPad keyboards money can buy.
 We've evaluated each one for use with iPads of different sizes so we can outline the advantages and disadvantages of each, reviewing hands on and doing extensive research (see how we test to find out more).
 Whatever your needs, you'll find the best iPad keyboard for you.

-If you’ve not yet bought an iPad and want to get some money off, don’t forget to check our round-up of the best iPad deals (and with Black Friday approaching, be sure to check our best Black Friday iPad deals).
+If you’ve not yet bought an iPad and want to get some money off, don’t forget to check our round-up of the best iPad deals.
 Already got your iPad?
 Then see our guides to the best iPad stands, the best iPad stylus and the best deals on smart keyboards for iPad.